KennethEvans/VS-GitHubManager/GitHubManager/README.md

 **Development**

-GitHub Manager uses the NuGet package Octokit as well as the class libraries Utils.dll from https://github.com/KennethEvans/VS-Utils and GpsUtils from https://github.com/KennethEvans/VS-GpsUtils.
+GitHub Manager uses the NuGet package Octokit as well as the class library Utils.dll from https://github.com/KennethEvans/VS-Utils.

 It is hosted at https://github.com/KennethEvans/VS-GitHubManager.